Selfish Altruism: A Win-Win?

-The Impact of Community Trust on Temporal Discounting in Low-Income Individuals
+The Impact of Community Trust on Low-Income Individuals

 The poor may lack in material wealth relative to the rich, but they possess social wealth in the shape of their communities upon which they can draw.